-What is GDPR and how will it affect me?
+What is GDPR and how does it affect you?

 Collecting your personal data

-When you buy goods and services, or sometimes even just visit a website, the organisations you deal with may collect information and data about you.
+When you buy goods and services, or sometimes even just visit a website, the organisations you deal with may collect and process information about you.

-This might include your name, address, and date of birth.
+This might include your name, address, and telephone number.
 This type of data, which is capable of identifying a living individual, is called 'personal data'.

-Organisations may even include things like the school you went to, the job you do, details about your partner or family or the sorts of things you view or buy online.
+Organisations may even ask for data like your date of birth, the school you went to, the job you do, details about your partner or family or the sorts of things you view or buy online.